- Fee assured

 I have comprehensive experience in the management of glomerular disease and vasculitis, lupus nephritis, and complex hypertension, maintenance dialysis and renal transplantation and the provision of acute renal care.

-I am presently lead for haemodialysis and clinical research at the Richard Bright Renal Unit and NIHR: West of England Lead for Renal Disorders.
+I am presently Strategic Director for the Vascular, Renal & Transplant Networks, ASCR Division, North Bristol NHS Trust, and Clinical Lead for Haemodialysis and Clinical Research at the Richard Bright Renal Unit and NIHR: West of England Lead for Renal Disorders.
 Throughout clinical practice and my research I aim to improve treatments and outcomes of patients with kidney disease.

 Areas of interest

 General nephrology; Chronic kidney disease (CKD); Diabetic renal disease; Glomerulonephritis; Vasculitis and renal manifestations of Connective Tissue Disease; SLE; Hypertension; Dialysis (peritoneal dialysis / haemodialysis); Nephro-urology; Renal Transplantation